Skip to content

 Exceptions in Thread Functions

-There is a very important rule here: exceptions should never escape a thread function.
-If an exception escapes from a thread function (i.e., the thread function throws an exception but it isn't caught inside the thread), std::terminate() will be called and the program will crash outright.
+There is one critical rule: exceptions must never escape a thread function.
+If an exception escapes from a thread function (that is, the thread function throws an exception that is not caught internally), std::terminate() is called, causing the program to crash immediately.

 #include <thread>